shakesco/shakesco-docs/content/docs/autopayments/sdk.md

 ### Test

+{{< callout type="info" >}}
+We fund your test delegate address automatically, so you don't need to enter an amount in testing mode.
+{{< /callout >}}

 Before getting started, send a test request to make sure everthing is okay.

 #### Request test address

-First request a delegate address.
-Enter your business smart wallet address, either one between Ethereum and Polygon, plus api key:
+First, request a delegate address by entering your business smart wallet address (it's the same for both Ethereum and Polygon) along with your API key:

 ```javascript {filename="index.js"}
   const your_smart_wallet_address = "";